LezaMalik/Programming_Concepts/README.md

 ### 1. What's ASCII?
 ASCII (American Standard Code for Information Interchange) is a character encoding standard that assigns a unique 7-bit binary number to each alphanumeric character, punctuation mark, and control character used in English text.
 It was widely used in early computer systems and communication protocols.

+Characters in ASCII encoding include upper and lowercase letters A through Z, numerals 0 through 9 and basic punctuation symbols.
+It also uses some non-printing control characters that were originally intended for use with teletype printing terminals.

+ASCII characters may be represented in the following ways:

+* as pairs of hexadecimal digits -- base-16 numbers, represented as 0 through 9 and A through F for the decimal values of 10-15;
+* as three-digit octal (base 8) numbers;
+* as decimal numbers from 0 to 127; or
+* as 7-bit or 8-bit binary

 ----------------------------------------------

 ### 2. What's Unicode?
 Unicode is a universal character encoding standard that encompasses characters from all languages and scripts used worldwide.
 Unlike ASCII, which is limited to 128 characters, Unicode assigns a unique code point (a numeric value) to each character, allowing representation of a vast range of symbols, alphabets, and characters.

+Unicode provides a unique number for every character including punctuation marks, mathematical symbols, technical symbols, arrows, and characters making up non-Latin alphabets such as Thai, Chinese, or Arabic script.
+Since its inception, Unicode has been adopted by all modern software providers, allowing the transportation of data through devices, applications, and platforms without corruption.
+It is now used in all major operating systems, browsers, search engines, laptops, smartphones, and across the internet.

 ----------------------------------------------

 ### 3. What's utf-8?
 UTF-8 (Unicode Transformation Format - 8-bit) is a variable-width character encoding that's widely used on the internet and in computing.
 It can represent any Unicode character using one to four bytes.
 UTF-8 is backward-compatible with ASCII, meaning ASCII characters are represented as a single byte, while extended characters use multiple bytes.

+Spatial efficiency is a key advantage of UTF-8 encoding.
+If instead every Unicode character was represented by four bytes, a text file written in English would be four times the size of the same file encoded with UTF-8.

+Another benefit of UTF-8 encoding is its backward compatibility with ASCII.
+The first 128 characters in the Unicode library match those in the ASCII library, and UTF-8 translates these 128 Unicode characters into the same binary strings as ASCII.
+As a result, UTF-8 can take a text file formatted by ASCII and convert it to human-readable text without issue.

 ----------------------------------------------